PRIVACY POLICY

 2. Purpose of data processing

-The analysis cookies are used for the purpose of improving the quality of our website and its content.
-Through the analysis cookies, we learn how the website is used and thus can constantly optimize our offer.
+The use of non-essential cookies is carried out for the purpose of improving the quality of our website, its content and thus our reach and profitability.
+By setting these cookies, we learn how the website is used and can thus constantly optimise our offer.
+These cookies serve us particularly for the following purposes:

 3. Legal basis for data processing

-1. Contact via Email
+Contact via Email

 1. Description and scope of data processing